 What is cryptocurrency?

 As well as being decentralised and secure, cryptocurrency is private – all transactions are publicly recorded but the traders themselves are not and remain anonymous.
-It’s for this reason that cryptocurrency is widespread in the trading of weapons, drugs etc.

 The language of cryptocurrency